vungocastis/online-opsec/README.md

 * **[Cookie AutoDelete](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/)** - "*When a tab closes, any cookies not being used are automatically deleted.
 Whitelist the ones you trust while deleting the rest.*"
 * **[Decentraleyes](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)** - "*...prevents a lot of requests from reaching networks like Google Hosted Libraries, and serves local files to keep sites from breaking.*"
 * **[Google Search Link Fix](https://addons.mozilla.org/en-US/firefox/addon/google-search-link-fix/)** - "*...prevents Google and Yandex search pages from modifying search result links when you click them.*"
-* **[HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/)** - "*HTTPS Everywhere is a Firefox extension to protect your communications by enabling HTTPS encryption automatically on sites that are known to support it, even when you type URLs or follow links that omit the https: prefix.*"
+* **[HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/)** - "*...a Firefox extension to protect your communications by enabling HTTPS encryption automatically on sites that are known to support it, even when you type URLs or follow links that omit the https: prefix.*"
-* **[NoScript Security Suite](https://addons.mozilla.org/en-US/firefox/addon/noscript/)** - "*The best security you can get in a web browser!
-Allow potentially malicious web content to run only from sites you trust.
+* **[NoScript Security Suite](https://addons.mozilla.org/en-US/firefox/addon/noscript/)** - "*Allow potentially malicious web content to run only from sites you trust.
 Protect yourself against XSS other web security exploits.*"
 * **[Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/)** - "*Automatically learns to block invisible trackers.*"
-* **[uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)** - "*Finally, an efficient wide-spectrum content blocker.
+* **[uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)** - "*...an efficient wide-spectrum content blocker.
 Easy on CPU and memory.*"
-* **[uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)** - "*Point & click to forbid/allow any class of requests made by your browser.
+* **[uMatrix](https://addons.mozilla.org/en-US/firefox/addon/umatrix/)** - "*...forbid/allow any class of requests made by your browser.
 Use it to block scripts, iframes, ads, facebook, etc.*"

 ### Browsers
 * **[Firefox](https://www.mozilla.org/en-US/firefox/)** - "*...is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
 Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.*" - [Source](https://en.wikipedia.org/wiki/Firefox)